Richard Bellings (barrister)

-Richard Bellings or Bellyngs (died 1584) was an Irish barrister and landowner who was Solicitor General for Ireland from 1574 to 1584.
-His grandson and namesake Richard Bellings was a leading figure in Confederate Ireland, which effectively governed much of Ireland in the 1640s.
+Richard Bellings, Bealing or Bellyngs (died 1584) was an Irish barrister and landowner who was Solicitor General for Ireland from 1574 to 1584.
+His grandson and namesake Richard Bellings was a leading figure in Confederate Ireland, which governed much of Ireland in the 1640s.

 He was probably born in Mulhuddart, County Dublin, a district with which his family had a long association.
 They were prominent members of the Anglo-Irish gentry of the Pale.
 He was called to the Bar, quickly became one of its leaders, and was appointed Solicitor General in 1574.
 He seems to have been diligent in performing his duties, pleading regularly before the Court of Castle Chamber (the Irish equivalent to Star Chamber) and sitting on several commissions of oyer and terminer.
 Presumably as a reward for his services, the Crown made substantial grants of land to him in County Dublin, including Tyrrelstown, which became the principal family seat.
+They also owned extensive property in County Kildare.

-Despite his record of good service to the Crown and his apparent legal ability, he never became a judge; this may reflect the personal disfavour of Queen Elizabeth I, who thought poorly of most of her Irish law officers, especially those like Bellings, who were Irish by birth.
-Her remedy for the perceived "default and inefficiency of her officers of the law" in Ireland whenever a vacancy arose was to replace Irish officeholders with Englishmen.
+Despite his record of good service to the Crown and his legal ability, he never became a judge; this may reflect the personal disfavour of Queen Elizabeth I, who thought poorly of most of her Irish law officers, especially those like Bellings who were Irish by birth.
+Her remedy for the perceived "default and inefficiency of her officers of the law" was to replace Irish officeholders with Englishmen whenever a vacancy arose.